Quack842/p4-dndcampaign/README.md

 #### Project Goals

-* The website contains dark themed colors that was inspired by [D&D Beyond](https://www.dndbeyond.com/).
+* The website contains dark themed colors that were inspired by [D&D Beyond](https://www.dndbeyond.com/).
 * Responsive design to make the website accessible on different screen sizes.
-* Structure is easy to understand and navigates effortlessly.
+* The Structure is easy to understand and navigates effortlessly.
 * Site users are able to register an account in order to interact with the content.
 * Site users are able to create multiple campaigns with a name, dungeon Master, total Players that will attend and a description.
 * Site users are able to book a venue with their campaigns at the desired location.
-* Site users, when loggin in, will be able to view their dahsboard, this is where they will be able to view, edit or delete the campaigns they have created.
+* Site users, when logging in, will be able to view their dashboard, this is where they will be able to view, edit or delete the campaigns they have created.
 * Site users will be able to view the upcoming campaigns, that users with accounts, have created.
 ***
 #### User Goals